Nomaanrizvi/PassOp/README.md

-# PaadOp - a personal password manger
+# PaasOp - a personal password manger